1404er/B3/README.md

 #### 5.4 Press Ctrl + V to paste the directory copied earlier.
 #### 5.5 Follow the rest of the prompts.
 #### 5.6 After the inital setup, go to C:\b3 in File Explorer. run verify.py by double clicking. read carefully and start the check.
-#### 5.7 During the check you might see a prompt asking for email and or phone confirmation.
+#### 5.7 During the check you might see a prompt from BestBuy asking for email and or phone confirmation.
 B3 cannot do this itself yet.
 You must click and allow the sign in.
 #### 5.8 When the verification check is done, Close the window.
 #### 5.9 Go to the C:\b3 folder again.
 #### 5.10 Right click "b3.py" and choose Send to -> Desktop (create shortcut)